Home

 Offer you can't refuse!Auburn was innovative in marketing their trencher, as demonstrated by this offer to Jeep owners to turn "any Jeep" into a business.
 The unit was also available through Willys' Jeep Specialized Vehicles and Equipment catalogue.

-Auburn Machine Works, established in 1926, was in operation as Auburn Consolidated Industries until 2007 when it went out of business, and was purchased by the Ariens Company, who manufacture lawn mowers and other outdoor equipment at the plant.
+Auburn Machine Works, established in 1926, was in operation until 2007 as Auburn Consolidated Industries, manufacturing lawn mowers and trenchers.
+The plant was then purchased by the Ariens Company, who manufactured lawn mowers there until closing the facility in 2018.

-Tremaine Cooper photographed a dually CJ-3B with a Jeep-A-Trench Gear-Draulic (50K JPEG) evidently still in use by Krippners Trenching in New Zealand in 2003.
+Tremaine Cooper photographed a well-used dually CJ-3B with Jeep-A-Trench Gear-Draulic (50K JPEG) evidently still in use by Krippners Trenching in New Zealand in 2003.

 Thanks to Gary Keating for the GearDraulic postcard and brochure.
 Also thanks to Alden Jewell, Tremaine Cooper, Bob Stewart, Dave Christians and Randy Brown. -- Derek Redmond

-See John Ittel's Jeep-A-Trench in action at the 2016 Willys Jeep Rally in Ohio.
+See the late John Ittel's Jeep-A-Trench in action at the 2016 Willys Jeep Rally in Ohio.

 Return to CJ-3B Advertising and Literature on CJ3B.info.